-One of the first thing your target audience will see prior to even clicking through to read the content is your blog post title and page titles.
+One of the first thing your target market will see prior to even clicking through to read the content is your blog post title and page titles.
 Your blog post title is probably the first indication to a visitor that they will like you.
 Or not.
 I am sure that you, like me, don't click on posts when you really don't like the blog post title.

 You may be getting traffic through social media channels like Pinterest and Twitter, but you should never neglect the search engines.